tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * Still under COVID restrictions, MZW records a six-episode wrestling series and releases it on YouTube.
 The series is a tournament for their [vacant championship](@/c/mzw-championship.md).
 * With the restrictions lifted, PpW is invited to Poznań to perform as part of a [craft beer festival](@/e/ppw/2021-07-30-ppw-poznan-supershow.md).
-* KPW holds their [first show](@/e/kpw/2021-08-21-kpw-arena-17-odrodzenie.md) after an 18-month long hiatus.
+* KPW holds their [comeback show](@/e/kpw/2021-08-21-kpw-arena-17-odrodzenie.md) after an 18-month long hiatus.
 * [Prime Time Wrestling](@/o/ptw.md) is revealed to be Pawłowski's new organization, and they hold their [first event](@/e/ptw/2021-10-09-ptw-1-revolucja.md) in October, in Chorzów.
 Among their roster are the aforementioned Amisz as [Axel Fox](@/w/axel-fox.md), Borowsky as [Boro](@/w/boro.md) and Kamiński as [Jacob Crane](@/w/jacob-crane.md).

 #### 2022

 * KPW is [invited to Pyrkon](@/e/kpw/2022-06-18-kpw-pyrkon-2022.md), Poland's biggest fan convention.
-They would enjoy a successful show, and return in the following years.
+The show is successful, and will become a recurring staple of the event.
 * Not to be outdone, PTW becomes [part of RyuCon](@/e/ptw/2022-07-31-ptw-x-ryucon.md), Poland's biggest anime-focused fan convention, held in Kraków.
 * PTW holds their Underground series of shows regularly almost every month, giving fans more wrestling than ever before.
 From the [fourth show](@/e/ptw/2022-04-24-ptw-underground-4.md) onwards, they are streamed live on FITE and YouTube.
 * Jacob Crane quits PTW after only a year, appears as a surprise contender for PpW and becomes their trainer.